 The Docket, Denver Bar Association, Contributor, 2004-2015

-Guest Lecturer, University of Colorado Law School, 2012-present (Torts, Consumer Empowerment, Legal Ethics and Professional Responsibility, and Legal Entrepreneurship)
+Guest Lecturer, University of Colorado Law School, 2012 - Present (Torts, Contracts, Consumer Empowerment, Legal Ethics and Professional Responsibility, Construction Law, Legal Entrepreneurship, and Entrepreneurship, Innovation, and Public Policy)

 Guest Lecturer, Franklin L Burns School of Real Estate and Construction Management, Daniels College of Business, University of Denver, 2007-2009